jayanth920/Chatify/README.md

 <img align="center"  alt="Logo" src="https://user-images.githubusercontent.com/113549918/209898693-7066d489-2c0c-4ed1-b300-b6be8847db36.png">

-<h3 align="center">An app that can be used to chat from anywhere and anytime across the globe.
-In Chatify v1.0, user can chat with one another without any limitations.</h3>
+<h3 align="center">Chatify v1.0 is a messaging app that lets you connect with people from all around the world.
+Whether you're at home or on the go, Chatify allows you to chat with anyone, anytime, anywhere.
+There are no restrictions on who you can message with Chatify – you're free to connect with anyone you'd like.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jayanth920&label=Profile%20views&color=0e75b6&style=flat" alt="jayanth920" /> </p>